jelastic-jps/webmail-lite/README.md

 # WebMail Lite

 The package deploys the [WebMail Lite](https://afterlogic.org/download/webmail-lite-php) solution - an open-source, fast and easy-to-use webmail front-end for your existing IMAP mail server.
-WebMail Lite can be used to access mail on virtually any IMAP enabled mail server.
+WebMail Lite can be used to access mail on virtually any IMAP-enabled mail server.

 ## Environment Topology